 How to get opiate addiction treatment

-If you believe your son or daughter needs help with addiction, it is important to seek a qualified and professional treatment.
-Opiate addiction treatment programs, like all rehab programs need to be licensed and certified.
+If you believe your son or daughter needs help with addiction, it is important to seek qualified and professional treatment.
+Opiate addiction treatment programs, like all rehab programs, need to be licensed and certified.
 The first step is to do your research.
 Seek referrals from friends, colleagues and medical professionals.
 Ask questions, seek references and check qualifications.
 You can review a program’s licenses with the state and other certifying organizations.
 Ask what the counselor’s qualifications are and what type of programs are on offer.
-Ask about insurance coverage and payment options and most of important of all, ask for the treatment programs and follow up programs they offer.
+Ask about insurance coverage and payment options and most of important of all, ask for the treatment programs and follow-up programs they offer.
 It is important to find an opiate addiction treatment program that will support your son or daughter during treatment and after treatment.
 Look for a program that offers family therapy options.

 After you have selected a treatment program, speak with the admissions staff about getting your son and daughter into a program.
 Ask questions about time-frames, requirements, medication, etc… as well as family therapy and support.

 Opiate addiction treatment will not change the person your loved one is, but it will help them become a healthier version of themselves.
 You should expect to see them make more positive choices and healthier decisions after opiate addiction treatment.
 That doesn’t mean it won’t be hard.
 Life after opiate addiction treatment can be challenging both for your son or daughter and for you.
 Be open about how you are feeling, your expectations, your limits and your boundaries.
 This will help your relationship with your child and help your child in recovery.
 Many families find family therapy and support groups to be extremely helpful while a child is in opiate addiction treatment and beyond.